manussekhar/German_Notes/Sprechen/Ja oder Nein Frage.md

 V + S + O  ?

-Do you have children - haben sie
+Do you have children - haben sie die ki